 Cloud storage is a cloud computing web service that allows you to store data on the Internet through cloud computing vendors.
 These vendors manage, operate, and provide data storage resources as a service.
 Cloud storage eliminates buying and managing your own data storage infrastructure.
 It is delivered on-demand with just in time capacity and costs and eradicates the hassle of the traditional on-premises storage system.

 Cloud storage can be purchased from third-party cloud vendors.
 These vendors make sure of the storage, security, durability, and make your data accessible to your application across all edges of the world.

 Storing data in the cloud comes with many benefits and reduces the hassle of the IT department regarding the management of the storage system.

-With the diagram above you can understand the advantages of Cloud Storage over On-premises.
 Cloud storage leverages you to a pay-as-you-go model.

 Type of Cloud Storage

 Cloud Storage has mainly three types: object storage, file storage, and block storage.

 Each type of storage has its own pros and cons along with use cases.